One Clear Voice

-One Clear Voice (1995) is the fifth solo album for music artist Peter Cetera and his fourth album since leaving the group Chicago.
-The album was recorded and released by River North Records.
+One Clear Voice is the fifth solo album for music artist Peter Cetera and his fourth album since leaving the group Chicago.
+The album was recorded and released in 1995 by River North Records.

-Recording
+Background

 Following his departure from Warner Brothers in 1993, Cetera met Steve Devick while on vacation in Maui with his daughter.
 Devick had created the Chicago-based label in 1985 and was looking to expand from its Gospel roots into popular music.
 Cetera, who was looking for a new label at the time, signed a multi-album deal in October 1993.

 Teaming up again with Andy Hill, who had produced his previous album, World Falling Down, Cetera took a more active role songwriting, this time, writing six new songs for the album.
 At Devick's request, Cetera re-recorded his old Chicago song, "Happy Man".
 The song "(I Wanna Take) Forever Tonight" had been given to Cetera by its composer Eric Carmen who had himself recorded it some five years previously for an abandoned album: (Eric Carmen quote:)"Peter...toned down the lyric, made it a little less sexual.
 I understand why he did it, but I wasn't too [happy] about it."
 Cetera cut Carmen's song as a duet with Crystal Bernard who - besides being a sitcom actress (Wings) - was also a part-time songwriter who had sent Cetera a demo of her compositions: Cetera declined to record any of Bernard's songs but on the basis of her vocals on the demo invited her to partner him on "(I Wanna Take) Forever Tonight".
 Country singer and label mate, Ronna Reeves was recruited for a remake of the ABBA classic, "SOS".
 Hill and Cetera produced six of the album's eleven songs together, while Cetera produced the remaining five on his own.

 One Clear Voice was released July 25, 1995, distributed by Mercury Records.